-Please note: This information in this article is correct as of 9.00am on 18 September 2020.
-Please read on for any changes to the list.
+Please note: This information in this article is correct as of 8.30am on 27 November 2020.

-The list for England and Scotland is formed of the destinations (including countries and territories) that have a low risk of coronavirus.
+This list for the UK is formed of the destinations (including countries and territories) that have a low risk of coronavirus.

-It is important to remember that England and Scotland have different lists, so the countries on each won't always be the same.
+It is important to remember that England, Ireland, Wales and Scotland have different lists, so the countries on each won't always be the same.

 Don't forget!
 Just because a destination is on the list, it does not necessarily mean you can visit from England or Scotland.